How To Turn An Owner-Run Business Into A Management-Run Business

 • A solid roadmap can help you identify leaders and define company culture.

-• Once your company culture is defined, you can get more buy-in from your employees.
+• Once your company culture is defined, you can get more employee buy-in.

 Accelerator